pooya-shams/massspring/README.md

 available at [example 1](./example%201%20(pendulum).py)

-Here is anothere example of using this library.
+Here is another example of using this library.
 As you can see there is a double pendulum shown in the image.
-However, it is show in both x-y and z-y coordinates (x-y at left and z-y at right). you might feel they are completely different objects but they are just showing one object from two different points of veiw.
+However, it is show in both x-y and z-y coordinates (x-y at left and z-y at right). you might feel they are completely different objects but they are just showing one object from two different points of view.

 ![double pendulum](./images/massspring%20(double%20pendulum).gif)